MorfDev/sw_freshdesk/README.md

 Installation guide:

 1) Download the ZIP archive with the module from Github.
+2) Unpack this archive to Shopware 5 folder.
 2) Go to your Shopware 5 admin panel > Configurations > Plugin Manager > Installed.
-3) Click on "Upload plugin" button, select the ZIP archive.
+3) Find "Freshdesk Connector" in the "Uninstalled" tab
-4) After installation, open the "Freshdesk Connector" plugin (check tab "Inactive") and click "Activate".
+4) Open the "Freshdesk Connector" plugin and click "Activate".